DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/match.md

 If you want to override the default workflow or agent, assign a workflow or agent in:
  - **Cash and bank parameters** - this will override the agent default
  - **Bank account** - this will override any overide in Cash and bank parameters

-## Telemetry

-Navigate to **Organisation administration > Agents for finance & supply chain management > All agent**. <br>
-Set **Enable telemetry** to _Yes_ to log and view telemetry for _applicable_ agents. <br>
-View the telemetry by using **Go to dashboard** on the ActionPane.
-This is only enabled for applicable agents.

-Per each run, the following telemetry could be logged per agent.
-The data is displayed by month:

-#### DXC Agent for bank reconciliation (Match with bank documents):
-- Statement count
-- Document count
-- Matched statement count
-- Matched document count
-- Number of matches
-- Number of runs

 ## Cash and bank parameters